 What makes a good path?

 For two bikes to pass at speed the paths need to be wide enough to provide room for error.
 This is typically 0.5 to 1 m, depending on how busy the paths and how wide the handlebars are.
 The paths need clearance to obstacles adjacent to the path such as trees and post of a similar distance.
 Two cyclists colliding head-on, travelling at 25 km/h can be seriously hurt.
+The standards for path width is further discussed here.

 At speed small deviations in the surface of the path due to cracking or roots will cause the cyclist to be thrown off balance and possibly lose control.
 On two-way paths that are common in Canberra this could lead to a head-on collision.
 Smooth and clean surfaces are also important for traction, which is essential for steering and braking.
 The chances of an accident increase when the path is slippery, dirty or bumpy.